We regulate the export of dairy products from Australia. This ensures that goods:

 Online services and systems

-Export Documentation System (EXDOC) to link your name and details in export documents.
+You must register as an exporter in our Next Export Documentation System (NEXDOC) to link your name and details in export documents.

-Manual of Importing Country Requirements (MICoR) for an updated list of export requirements from specific importing countries.
+Check the Manual of Importing Country Requirements (Micor) for an updated list of export requirements from specific importing countries.

 We use these to tell you about changes to: